-Stage Two focusses on consultation with stakeholders on proposals for changes to the Rules for Cadastral Survey.
+Stage Two focuses on consultation with stakeholders on proposals for changes to the Rules for Cadastral Survey.

-Feedback on the Stage 2 – Part 2 Consultation on proposed changes (PDF 1MB) to the Rules for Cadastral Survey closed on 7 March 2019.
+Feedback on the Stage two – Part 2 Consultation on proposed changes (PDF, 1.25MB) (PDF 1MB) to the Rules for Cadastral Survey closed on 7 March 2019.
 We received 23 submissions from the Survey and Spatial NZ Cadastral Stream, Survey and Spatial NZ Hawkes Bay & Taranaki branches, Institute of Cadastral Surveying and licensed surveyors.

 The following is a summary of the feedback:

 Connection to a horizontal control mark or official vertical datum (revised)

 The majority of feedback was either fully supportive or partially supportive of the proposals.
 There remains a smaller number of surveyors who are opposed to the revised proposals arguing there would be little or no benefit to the subdividing landowner.

 Defining by survey and adopting

 All feedback was in support.
 Surveyors noted that the proposal will simplify the existing requirements and it aligns with surveyors’ traditional understanding of the terminology and their application of the current rules.

 Horizontal and vertical accuracy standards

 The majority of feedback was supportive of the proposal noting it will simplify the existing requirements and make compliance easier.
 Feedback was variable when it came to the actual tolerances with some submitters concerned that the proposed tolerances for non-boundary marks were too tight.
 Some also wanted to see a reduction in witnessing tolerances for Class B and C boundary points, noting that modern technology should easily achieve accuracies half that proposed.